imerx/Udacity-P4-web-obtimization/README.md

-# Udacity Web optimization
+# Udacity Web optimization project #4

 ## Instalation
-Download,  unzip,  and run index.html
+Clone with Git or Download,  unzip,  and run index.html

 ## Obtimization of the page
+To meet the Udacity requirement  for this project; after analise the page  I did the following improvement:

+### Part 1  Obtimize index.html
-* change loading  js to async
+* Change the loading JS  to async
+* Rezize  all  images making smaller
+* Obtimize the images   pizzeria and  profilepic
-* rezize  and obtimize  images
+* Inline  and Minify the CSS /Style.css
-* css inline
-*  Move  js function out of loop
-*  Reduced the number of  pizzas showing in the screen
-* Minified Css.
+* Add Media print for print.css
+* remove google-analytics script

+### Part 2  Obtimize pizza.html

+1 Move the variables constants out of loop for  function changePizzaSizes(), used the JS API call  document.getElementsByClassName()  wich is faster, create   a local variable to save  ramdompizzacontainer. so the array's length property isn't accessed on each iteration, 2 Move the variables constants out of loop for  function updatePositions(),create local variable cachedScrollTop, move the calculation out of loop.
+3 In document.addEventListener('DOMContentLoaded', function(),create variable var elem  outside the loop will prevent it from being created every time when the loop is executed,used document.getElementById() Web API call is faster, move the var movingPizzas = document.getElementById('movingPizzas1') outside the loop, reduce the number of pizza from 200 to 36  to fill the screen.
+4 added backface-visibility: hidden to css of .mover for  reducing the paint time.